cryptimeleon/craco/README.md

 ### Protocols

 Craco also includes interfaces and basic classes useful for implementing cryptographic protocols.
-Part of this are facilities for easy implementation of Sigma protocols.
+Parts of this are facilities for easy implementation of Sigma protocols.

 Furthermore, it includes: